matthew-andrews/mattandre.ws/source/cv.md

 Technical
 - Experience creating prototypes at different levels of fidelity appropriate for the hypothesis being tested.
 - Thorough understanding of SEO practices having formerly led the team responsible for SEO of FT.com during a major redesign project.
-- More than 10 years’ hands-on experience software development experience.
+- More than 10 years’ hands-on software development experience.

 Communication & Collaboration
 - Experience working with stakeholders at all levels, including board-level and 3rd party internal and external collaborators.